FiNGAHOLiC/jquery.scenemanager/README.md

 * **proximity** `Integer` How close to the scrollbar is to the bottom of the element (default value is 1)
 * **waypoint** `Integer` or `String` How far from the top of the window \[pixels or percentage of the viewport's height\] (default value is '50%')
 * **suffix** `String` Plugin suffix (default value is '.scenemanager')

+### queueing function

+Although there is a possibility that each function would start at the same time when you scroll rapidly, this plugin ensures that **each function runs in sequence** by using jQuery queue() and dequeue().

 ### Create scenes instance